Overview

 Is there a specific teaching method in the Studium Individuale?

-Committed to a contemporary Liberal Education, we cultivate a personal, engaging and challenging learning environment in the Studium Individuale.
-We focus on going beyond the confines of single disciplines.
+Committed to a contemporary liberal education, the Core Modules of the Studium Individuale programme cultivate a personal, engaging and challenging learning environment.
+The approaches to teaching and learning extend beyond the confines of single disciplines.

-We are striving for interactive and dialogue-oriented seminars that incorporate your own experiences and provide space for self-directed learning.
-We address important contemporary themes while at the same time aiming at high academic standards.
-We do not, however, follow one single teaching method as other programs of our kind do.
+Lecturers strive for interactive and dialogue-oriented seminars that incorporate students’ unique experiences and provide space for self-directed learning.
+Lecturers also address important contemporary themes while at the same time aiming at high academic standards.
+We do not, however, follow one single teaching method as other programmes of our kind do.

 International

-• Is the Studium Individuale an international program?
+• Is the Studium Individuale an international programme?

 International

-The Studium Individuale is an internationally oriented program.
-Its own core courses are held entirely in English.
-An increasing number of Leuphana majors, such as Digital Media or International Business Administration & Entrepreneurship, as well as some courses in the Complementary Studies program are equally taught in English.
+The Studium Individuale programme is internationally oriented.
+Its own Core Modules are held entirely in English.
+An increasing number of Leuphana majors, such as Digital Media and International Business Administration & Entrepreneurship, as well as some courses in the Complementary Studies programme, are equally taught in English.

-Every student of the Studium Individuale is encouraged to study abroad, as we believe that international experiences make an important component of a contemporary Liberal Education.
-You can apply for all the partner universities of the Leuphana or arrange a stay abroad yourself.
+Every student of the Studium Individuale programme is encouraged to study abroad, as we believe that international experiences make an important component of a contemporary liberal education.
+Students can apply for all the partner universities of the Leuphana or arrange their own stay abroad.

-In addition, we are extending our cooperation with various institutions committed to a Liberal Education, both in Europe and in other parts of the world, such as Leiden University College in the Netherlands or Marlboro College in the USA.
+In addition, we are extending our cooperation with various institutions committed to a liberal education, both in Europe and in other parts of the world, such as the University of Warwick in the UK and Rocky Mountain College in the U.S. For more information on study abroad, opportunities, please refer to the Leuphana International Office.

 Support and job opportunities